jack-kraus/custom_dnd_point_buy/README.md

 ![Tweaking Score Image](https://i.imgur.com/2OIqrBT.png)

-You are allotted a certain number of points, with each
+You are allotted a certain number of points, with each subsequent increase of an ability score it requires more points.
+When you hit the dropdown on an ability, you can see the increase or decrease in points that selecting that score will give you.
+Scores that are unattainable due to insufficient points are grayed out and disabled.

 ## Settings